stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 - Documentation completion

 ## Known Issues
-- External image URLs (Picsum, etc.) in meta tags are proxied through Django instead of direct
+- ✅ External image URLs (Picsum, etc.) in meta tags are now fixed to use direct links
-- Meta tag URLs may not be fully optimized for all scenarios
+- ✅ URL format issues with missing slashes (https:/picsum.photos) are now fixed
 - Category filtering for Featured Posts not yet implemented
 - JSON-LD structured data may not include all recommended fields